SlickVPN Review 2024: Buyer Beware

 In order to make sure VPNs do what we want them to, we try to access four different Netflix catalogs: American, Canadian, U.K., and Australian.

-American Netflix worked fine, and we were able to get access to Canadian Netflix through the Vancouver server.
-Unfortunately, we were unable to connect to the Toronto server and the Montreal server was blocked by Netflix.
+American Netflix worked fine, but we had no success otherwise.
+Unfortunately, we the Montreal server was blocked by Netflix.

 We were also unable to connect to any U.K. or Australian servers at all.